 Not everyone came there to gamble, of course.
 Some came merely to bask in the ambiance, to enjoy the food and drink—the best steaks, liquor, and cigars—and to rub shoulders, mink on mink, silk on silk, with other members of the social register.
 On a busy night the parking lot of the Four Deuces looked like a Cadillac dealership.

-Pappy Kirkwood’s son Pat had another way of assessing business on the highway.
+Pappy Kirkwood’s son Pat, who would later operate the Cellar, had another way of assessing business on the highway.
 Associated Press writer Mike Cochran wrote in 1988 of Pat: “As a youngster growing up on Jacksboro Highway, Pat Kirkwood scrambled atop the roof of his dad’s gambling joint on Saturday nights and assessed the economy by activities along the road below.
 ‘If it was a three-ambulance evening, money was a little tight,’ he said.
 ‘But seven or eight ambulances meant everything was OK.
 People were out spending money and boozing and brawling.’”

 And Pappy ran a straight house, Pat recalled in 1983.
 “In a place that may or may not be exactly to the letter of the law, the only thing that maintains your business level is absolute integrity.”

 For example, a salaried man would not be allowed to gamble at the Four Deuces, Pat recalled, “because he might lose and hurt his family. . . .
 The first time you take a man’s salary, his wife’s gonna call, there’s gonna be heat, and the man downtown isn’t going to stand for it.
 They don’t mind [the gambling place], but they won’t stand for the heat.”

 Pappy also dabbled in oil and real estate, but gambling was his passion.
 Pat said his father was “a pure gambler.”

 Pappy alternately won and lost fortunes.